engineerJishnu/CPLD_SPI_RPI/README.md

 CPLD with Raspberry Pi

 Somewhere around 2013 or 2014, I purchased a hardware for Raspberry Pi named Guzunty Pi from UK.
-The Guzunty is a Xilinx XC9500XL Complex Programmable Logic Device, or CPLD.
+The Guzunty Pi is a Xilinx XC9500XL Complex Programmable Logic Device, or CPLD.

 As per Guzunty Pi wiki..

-The purpose of the Guzunty Pi input/output expander is to:
+The goal of the Guzunty Pi to work as input/output expander in order to:

 (1) Protect the delicate GPIO pins of the Raspberry Pi computer and